 New Hampshire Counties – New Hampshire is divided into 14 counties.
-Kansas State Government is located in Concord.
+New Hampshire State Government is located in Concord.

 New Hampshire County records can vary extensively from county to county in both level of quality and volume.
 There are several types of court records that are in all likelihood to have information useful in your genealogical research.

 Each county records probate records and deeds.
 However, it is important to note the probates and deeds were recorded on the province level until 1771, even though an act was passed in 1769 requiring such recordings to be done by the counties.
 Those functions were even later in Strafford County, which began recording probates and deeds in 1773.

 The county registry of deeds holds deeds from 1771 and onward, while the county registry of probate holds probate records.
 The county seat is home to both of those registries in each county.

 Probate records and deeds up until 1771 can be found on microfilm at both the New Hampshire Division of Records and Archives and the New Hampshire Historical Society.
 The archives also holds the deeds for Rockingham County from 1824 and earlier years.